elementary-Inc/blog/_posts/2022/2022-05-03-updates-for-april-2022.md

 Firstly, I know some folks really care about the release code name, so I'm happy to announce that the code name for elementary OS 7 will be Horus!
 This cycle we're really prioritizing a swift release over packing in tons of features at the initial launch time, so you should expect that generally the feature set difference between 6.1 and 7 will be modest.
 However, because we release updates throughout the life cycle of the OS, you can expect that more features will land in OS 7 as the year goes on.

 Some things to look forward to at release time are nice creature comforts like automatic app updates and power profiles options.
 We're also debuting a brand new more minimal Music.
 Some components have already migrated to Gtk4, so you can expect improved performance and smoother animations.
-Plus a few redesigned app icons.
+Plus a few redesigned app icons and other minor visual touch-ups.

 We won't be making the jump to Wayland this cycle in the interest of prioritizing a swift and stable release.
 Many of the gears are turning to make Wayland a priority, but it's not quite ready for showtime yet.
 However, we do have a working prototype for offline release upgrades!
 Once OS 7 is released, we'll be able to more thoroughly test this and hopefully release the feature for OS 6 quickly.